 Tip: The park does have a concession stand but no drinking fountains, so bring bottled water and snacks with you.

-Experience Everything the Valley Isle has to Offer with PMI Maui
+Experience the Best of the Valley Isle with PMI Maui

 After a perfect day at Makena Beach State Park, end your night in one of PMI Maui’s luxurious South Maui vacation rentals.
 Our properties are perfect for the whole family and offer amenities that will make you feel right at home.

 Our 485 Kumulani Drive property sleeps up to eight people and is a short drive from Makena Beach, Wailea, and Kihei.
 World-class shopping, dining, and beaches are all just minutes away from your piece of paradise.
 You’ll also have access to a private pool, hot tub, and beautiful sunset views!